Perspective | NBA players set a new standard of civil disobedience. Now there’s no going back.

 Morally, it is a good thing.
 Practically, it’s not the shrewdest business decision.
 But as athletes have been saying for the past two days, it is bigger than basketball.
 And football.
 And baseball.
 And soccer.
 And tennis.
 So much of sports revolves around the contemplation of value.
 But life is invaluable.

-NBA players are returning to the court because they understand it is too irrational to punish themselves and their league-wide allies for this particular stance.
+NBA players are returning to the court because they understand it is too irrational to punish themselves and their leaguewide allies for this particular stance.
 There is no immediate benefit to forcing the playoffs to end prematurely.
 They have gotten the attention of the country.
 They have forced more people to react, if not fully care.
 And they have made it clear that they are not docile entertainers willing to play, keep quiet and swallow their pain.

 But it is more sensible to tease destruction than to swing the ax in a tantrum-like display.
 The power of this moment isn’t merely tied to the actual act of protest and the many sibling pro leagues that (eventually) had the NBA’s back.
 It is the damage that they could have done — that they were on the brink of doing — before reconciling with convention.